 |Waterman, A. A.||

 (A. A. Waterman & Co.)
-A series of pen manufacturing companies located in New York City.
+A series of pen manufacturing companies located in Boston and New York City.
 Founded in 1897 by Arthur A. Waterman and Edward L. Gibson, the first company was dissolved in 1899 after losing a lawsuit brought by L. E. Waterman alleging that A. A. Waterman was trading on the name of its better-known competitor. ¶ Waterman thereupon formed a new company by himself and, two months later, entered into partnership with Edson E. Dewey.
 This incarnation of the company lasted until late in 1900, when it was dissolved and its assets transferred to the Colonial Pen company to satisfy a debt. ¶ In 1901, Waterman started again, this time entering into a partnership with William G. Frazer and Hobart W. Geyer.
-In 1905, Frazer and Geyer forced Waterman out through an agreement that named their reduced partnership as manufacturer and Waterman as sales agent.
-Known primarily for its 1903 introduction of pens using a twist filler invented by Harry W. Stone (U.S. Patent Nº 744,642), A. A. Waterman (and, after 1905, Frazer & Geyer, which had retained the A. A. Waterman name) produced pens of very high quality, in some cases better than that of comparable pens made by L. E. Waterman.
-In 1912, L. E. Waterman sued Frazer & Geyer (dba Modern Pen Company) over “devious” advertising tactics implying that the two companies were affiliated; after that time, A. A. Waterman/Modern pens were required to bear an imprint stating that there was no such connection.
+Known primarily for its 1903 introduction of pens using a twist filler invented by Harry W. Stone (U.S. Patent No 744,642), A. A. Waterman produced pens of very high quality, in some cases better than that of comparable pens made by L. E. Waterman.
+In 1905, A. A. himself left the company under an agreement that named the reduced partnership of Frazer and Geyer as manufacturer and sales agent for the Eastern United States and Waterman as sales agent for the Western region.
+Some modern accounts state that A. A. was forced out, but the evidence strongly suggests that he was a willing signatory.
+(This agreement was actually made to protect Waterman, giving him a way to “hide out” while continuing to produce pens right under the nose of the L. E. Waterman Company, and he did so until he retired in 1919.)
+In 1912, L. E. Waterman sued the A. A. Waterman company (dba Modern Pen Company) over “devious” advertising tactics implying that the two companies were affiliated; after that time, A. A. Waterman/Modern pens were required to bear an imprint stating that there was no such connection.
 In 1921, the company was renamed the Chicago Safety Pen Company, after which it sold off existing stock of A. A. Waterman twist fillers and also produced lever fillers.
 Shown here are a mottled twist filler made before the resolution of the 1912 lawsuit and a BCHR twist filler made after the judgment was handed down.
+Read a history of A. A. Waterman and his pens here.
 See also Waterman, L. E.